Selective list by Series Characters

 When collected into Mr. Mulliner Speaking, “The Awful Gladness of the Mater” had a framing story at the Anglers’ Rest, and the story was told by Mr. Mulliner, a cousin of Lady Wickham.

-Rest Cure, The - Liberty (US), January 23, 1926
+The Rest Cure - Liberty (US), January 23, 1926

 Mr. Potter Takes a Rest Cure - The Strand (UK), February 1926

-Truth About George, The - The Strand (UK), July 1926
+The Passing of Ambrose - The Strand (UK), July 1928